Puyi: Childhood and reign (1908–1912)

-I still have a dim recollection of this meeting, the shock of which left a deep impression on my memory.
-I remember suddenly finding myself surrounded by strangers, while before me was hung a drab curtain through which I could see an emaciated and terrifying hideous face.
-This was Cixi.
-It is said that I burst out into loud howls at the sight and started to tremble uncontrollably.
-Cixi told someone to give me some sweets, but I threw them on the floor and yelled "I want nanny, I want nanny", to her great displeasure.
-"What a naughty child", she said.
-"Take him away to play."

 Cixi died on 15 November, less than two days after the meeting.
-Puyi's father, Prince Chun, became Prince Regent (攝政王).
+Puyi's father, Prince Chun, became Prince Regent.
 During Puyi's coronation in the Hall of Supreme Harmony on 2 December 1908, the young emperor was carried onto the Dragon Throne by his father.
 Puyi was frightened by the scene before him and the deafening sounds of ceremonial drums and music, and started crying.
 His father could do nothing except quietly comfort him: "Don't cry, it'll be over soon."
 Puyi wrote in his autobiography:

 Puyi did not see his biological mother, Princess Consort Chun, for the next seven years.
 He developed a special bond with Wang and credited her as the only person who could control him.
 She was sent away when he was eight years old.
 After Puyi married, he would occasionally bring her to the Forbidden City, and later Manchukuo, to visit him.
-After his special government pardon in 1959, she visited her adopted son and only then did he learn of her personal sacrifices to be his nurse.

 Growing up with scarcely any memory of a time when he was not indulged and revered, Puyi quickly became spoiled.
 The adults in his life, except for Wang, were all strangers, remote, distant, and unable to discipline him.
 Wherever he went, grown men would kneel down in a ritual kowtow, averting their eyes until he passed.
 Soon he discovered the absolute power he wielded over the eunuchs, and he frequently had them beaten for small transgressions.
-As an emperor, Puyi's every whim was catered to while no one ever said no to him, making him into a sadistic boy who loved to have his eunuchs flogged.
+As an emperor, Puyi's every whim was catered to while no one ever said no to him, making him into a sadistic boy who loved to have his eunuchs flogged or forced to eat dirt.
 The Anglo-French journalist Edward Behr wrote about Puyi's power as emperor of China, which allowed him to fire his air-gun at anyone he liked: